New Life Episcopal Church in Uniontown, Ohio is the result of the successful merger of two Episcopal parishes in 2002.

 A Firestone family endowment launched the construction of St. Peter’s Episcopal Church in Firestone Park, a neighborhood south of Akron, Ohio.
 Harvey Firestone donated the land for Firestone Park to create a housing community for his employees.
 The church was completed in 1928.
 In the early 2000s, after 50 years of serving the Firestone Park area, membership had declined and the parish was unable to support a full-time priest.

-In the late 1970’s, a small Episcopal congregation was forming in northern Stark County.
+In the late 1970’s, St. Peter’s in Firestone Park started a new church plant in nearby Uniontown, in northern Stark County, Ohio.
 The group held its first services in a bank building, and then in the Uniontown Firehouse.
-Named St. Michaels and All Angels, the congregation eventually purchased a church building near the intersection of Cleveland Ave. and Route 619 in Uniontown.
-By 2001, St. Michaels was also looking for a half-time priest for its faithful, but declining, congregation.
+Named St. Michael and All Angels, the congregation eventually purchased an historic church building near the intersection of Cleveland Ave. and Route 619 in Uniontown, at the intersection of Stark, Portage and Summit counties.

-The Bishop appointed The Rev. Stephanie Pace to serve half-time at St. Michael’s in 2001.
-Because St. Peter’s was also looking for a half-time priest, discussion arose about Rev. Stephanie about serving both churches.
+The Bishop of the Episcopal Diocese of Ohio appointed The Rev. Stephanie Pace to serve half-time at St. Michael’s in 2001.
+Because St. Peter’s was also looking for a half-time priest, thoughts turned to the possibility of Rev. Stephanie serving both churches.
 Within a short time, the benefits of merging the two churches became clear, and the two vestries began discussions.
-New Life Episcopal Church is the faith family resulting from the friendly merger in 2001 of these two churches.
-The newly named New Life Episcopal Church celebrated its first Eucharistic Service in December 2002.
+New Life Episcopal Church is the faith family resulting from the friendly merger of these two churches.
+It celebrated its first Eucharistic Service as New Life in December 2002.